-G Li
+G. Li

-Department of Applied Mathematics, University of New South Wales, Kensington, NSW, Australia perturbation ensures the existence of a minimizer of a possibly nonsmooth function.
+School of Information Technology and Mathematical Sciences, University of South Australia, Mawson Lakes, SA, Australia e-mail: Regina.Burachik@unisa.edu.au perturbation ensures the existence of a minimizer of a possibly nonsmooth function.
 Another example is the Barzilai-Borwein method [3], an ingenious and highly efficient nonmonotone gradient-based minimization algorithm.
 Interestingly, Jon explained once to the second author (Guoyin Li) that he invented this method using insights from his research discoveries in the area of number theory.
 This is only a very small sample of the fundamental contributions made by Jon to the field of our special session, but they give an idea of the fresh and innovative force of his research.
 Of course, there are too many of these to fit in a limited space, and we invite the reader to discover more examples of Jon's contributions in his personal web pages at https://carma.newcastle.edu.au/jon/, where most of his beautiful papers and talks can be found.